mschema/mschema/README.md

 JSON-Schema was designed to the specifications of [XML-Schema](http://en.wikipedia.org/wiki/XML_schema), which was designed to express [Document Type Definitions](http://en.wikipedia.org/wiki/Document_Type_Definition).

 Simply put: JSON-Schema has a lot of functionality that most developers don't need or want.
-The complexity of JSON-Schema makes it hard to use.
+The complexity of JSON-Schema makes it difficult to use and hard to build tools for.

 ### Key differences between mschema and JSON-Schema